-Principle 1 – Ethical standards
+Principle 1 – Code of Ethical Behaviour

 POAL believe that the Board must set high standards of ethical behaviour, model this behaviour and hold Management accountable for these standards being followed throughout the organisation.